Yuki-okuma/rcjp24_readme/rc_en.md

 <br>

 ## Setup
-- Start Position： the robot start position will be in the specified location of the Arena near the entrance.
+- Start Position： The robot will start from a specified position near the entrance to the arena.
 - Time：Setup (5 min)，Competition Time (7 min)
 - Host：The host’s name and favorite drink will be announced before the test.
-The host's predefined location will be announced during the Setup Days.
+The host’s predefined location will be announced during the Setup Days.
 - Guest：Both guests have a name and favorite drink.
 An arriving guest will step in front of the robot.
 Guests have to be guided to the host's predefined location to be introduced.
 Each of the guest will arrive separately.

 <br>

 ## Arena
-The arena will be announced during the Setup Days.
+TBD
 <!-- ※ There is no door in the entrance.
 ※ The guest location is random and nearby to a furniture in living room.（this image represents is an example of the possible position of the guests）
 ![map](./map.png) -->

 <br>

-## Scenario
+## Procedure
+- Main task（Repeat twice）
   - Detection
       - The robot detects the guest who arrive and enter the room.
   - Reception
       - The robot asks for the guest's name and favorite drink.
 If the robot cannot understand the name or favorite drink, the robot can ask back.
   - Introduction
       - The robot introduces the arrived guest's name and favorite drink to the host.
   - Seating people
       - The robot must point at a place or location where the guest can sit (an empty seat).
-- Switching Places
+  - Switching PlacesProcedure
       - Guests may switch places after they were seated.
 - Bounus task
-    - The robot can earn bonus points by naming four features (e.g. clothing color, hair color, gender, age) of the first guest to the second guest.
+    - The robot can earn bonus points by naming four features※ (e.g. clothing color, hair color, gender, age) of the first guest to the second guest.

 When the robot interacts with a human, the robot needs to pay attention to the person interacting with it.
 For example, the robot can point to one person and face the other while talking or alternately gaze between two people.